indhu-coder/YoutubeAdMonetizationModeler/README.md

-  The YouTube Ad Monetization Modeler aims to predict YouTube ad revenue based on different factors affecting monetization, such as views, engagement rate, video length, content type, and ad types.
+  The YouTube content Monetization Modeler aims to predict YouTube revenue based on different factors affecting monetization, such as views, engagement rate, video length, content type, and ad types.
 Using linear regression, the model provides a way to forecast potential earnings for content creators or advertisers.
 This system can help YouTubers or advertisers make data-driven decisions by predicting revenue from various parameters, optimizing the performance of their content or ad campaigns.

 Overview

-This model predicts YouTube ad revenue (or ad view count) based on video features such as views, likes, comments, duration, etc., via a linear regression algorithm.
+This model predicts YouTube revenue (or ad view count) based on video features such as views, likes, comments, duration, etc., via a linear regression algorithm.
 The documentation outlines steps for data preparation, modeling, evaluation, and deployment.

 1. Data Preparation